connormurray7/connormurray7.github.io/about.md

 permalink: /about/
 ---

-* Graduated the University of Michigan in 2016 with a B.S in Computer Science
+* Graduated the University of Michigan in 2016 with a B.S in Computer Science.
 * Raced a Solar car in the Word Solar Challenge in 2013 ([more info](http://www.solarcar.engin.umich.edu/2013/))

 ### Contact me